DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/service/manual-integrate.md

 2. Select the service source, configure the service connection information and click `OK`.

+    === "Cluster/Service Mesh"

-    === Cluster service: Select the cluster and namespace where the target service resides, and enter the access protocol, address, and port number.
+        Select the cluster and namespace where the target service resides, and enter the access protocol, address, and port number.

         ![adding a cluster service](./images/gw-service01.png)